mediafly/extensions-documentation/extensions.md

 *Availability:* iOS, Android

 ### Downloader
 Mediafly's apps have been optimized for very advanced synchronization and download use cases.
-We offer a set of Interactives calls to obtain information about downloads and control the app.
+We offer a set of Extensions calls to obtain information about downloads and control the app.

 *Note*: Downloading capability does not exist on Web Viewer.